platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 See the documentation there for details and a complete example.

 Several of the utility functions below work by pulling out common portions of the `activity` object.
-Most notably, scripts can be configured via [Project-level variables](../../development/variables/set-variables.md#create-project-variables) that can be accessed from the `activity` object.

 ### `project`